Paul Moro: A Painter’s Journey

 Upper right: Paul Moro, Floral Bounty By The Bay, Dennis, 1936, oil on canvas

-Lower left: James E. Buttersworth, Catboats and Committee Boat, oil on canvas, Collection of the Cahoon Museum of American Art
+Lower right: James E. Buttersworth, Catboats and Committee Boat, oil on canvas, Collection of the Cahoon Museum of American Art